asty8926/TagScript_VSCode/README.md

 It even includes keywords to directly use **useful tips and code snippets made by the community**, such as one to add a per-user cooldown to your tag, generate a random color, using the famous "Switch" method everyone talks about, and more!

+### How to use
+**1.** Download and open VSCode
+**2.** On the left menu, click on `Extensions`, search `Custom Coloring` by Altrue, click `Install` **3.** Open my `colorProfile.json` file, copy its text content **4.** In the extension settings, scroll down.
+Where it says "Preview a profile", paste the color profile content, click "Load Profile"
+**5.** Now you should notice at the bottom left of VSCode a button to switch profiles and disable/enable highlighting **6.** If you don't already have a folder on your computer where you store all your custom commands, create one.
+In that folder, create a subfolder called `.vscode` (with the period) and put the `TagScript.code-snippets` file inside of it

 Here's a little example on how to add a per-user cooldown to your tag in seconds:
 ![Adding a cooldown to your tag has never been that easy!](https://cdn.discordapp.com/attachments/522912772086956042/812488931177136148/2021-02-20_02-00-36.gif)